LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## New/Modified Files

+_secure_invocation.q:_
+* .si.validate - Allow execution only of designated api functions, without function evaluation in their arguments
+* .si.parse    - Parse a string returning a general list representing a command in which all arguments are taken as literals.
+* .si.fixarg   - Enables .si.parse by unmangling the arguments returned by the standard "q" parse command.
+* getrole      - Stub to be overridden by authentication plugin.
+Gets user role given authenticated user name.
+* allowedfn    - Stub to be overridden by authorization plugin.
+Get list of allowed function names from user role.
+* Q\_PLUGINS   - Environment variable providing list of plugin "q" files to be loaded.
+* Q\_SERVANTOF - Enviornment variable providing the only IP address from which servant may accept a connection.
+                 When present, only one such connection is allowed, and servant terminates upon disconnect.
+                 When not present, all connections are allowed and servant stays up when they close.

-authent.q - Provides authentication based on the username, password, and role in the file users.csv authriz.q - Provides the allowed function names for each user role as specified in the file roles.csv servant.q - Contains new functions (getrole, allowedfn) designed to be overriden to provide authentication and authorization.
+servant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv
-            it also contains code to load the plugins listed in Q\_PLUGINS, and to restrict access to just the IP addres specifed in the Q_SERVANTOF environment variable.

 ## To Do and Observe